Salah joins Premier League 100-goal club as Liverpool star completes century against Leeds

 Salah joins rich group of superstars

-In notching an early blow against Marcelo Bielsa's Whites, the striker also elevated himself to a group of fine players, becoming the fifth-fastest to reach such a tally in Premier League history.
+In notching an early blow against Marcelo Bielsa's Whites, the striker also elevated himself into a group of fine players, becoming the fifth-fastest to reach such a tally in Premier League history.

-Only former Blackburn and Newcastle legend Alan Shearer, Tottenham's Harry Kane, ex-Manchester City striker forward Sergio Aguero and Arsenal hero Thierry Henry managed the feat in less games.
+Only former Blackburn and Newcastle legend Alan Shearer, Tottenham's Harry Kane, ex-Manchester City striker Sergio Aguero and Arsenal hero Thierry Henry managed the feat in fewer games.

-Salah becomes the 30th player to hit the magic number, joining Southampton's Matt Le Tissier on the exact number too - though he still has to double his haul to get near Wayne Rooney, while others to hit the mark include Chelsea's Romelu Lukaku and Leicester's Jamie Vardy.
+Salah becomes the 30th player to hit the magic number - though he still has to double his haul to get near Wayne Rooney, while others to hit the mark include Chelsea's Romelu Lukaku and Leicester's Jamie Vardy.